 These are all valid concerns when dealing with your divorce and these decisions will not come easily.
 Even if you and your spouse can agree on the simplest of matters, it’s still important that you speak with an attorney regarding the long-term implications of the arrangement.

-For 27 years, New Jersey child custody lawyer Anthony Carbone has been helping parents negotiate and reach an agreement over custody.
+For more than 30 years, New Jersey child custody lawyer Anthony Carbone has been helping parents negotiate and reach an agreement over custody.
 We understand what a trying time this may be and we’ll work with you to make sure the arrangement is beneficial for you and your children.

 The Different Types of Child Custody in New Jersey